We Love Doodles

 Causes

-Scientists still haven’t pointed out the exact cause of degenerative myelopathy.
+Scientists still haven’t pinpointed the exact cause of degenerative myelopathy.
 However, they believe the disease is a genetic disorder.
 Besides genetics, there is also the age and breed of your dog.

 The Age Factor

-Degenerative myelopathy in dogs will not knock in until your dog is around eight or nine years old.
-It’s a bit different in Boxers.
+Degenerative myelopathy in dogs will not kick in until your dog is around eight or nine years old, though it’s a bit different in Boxers.
 Degenerative myelopathy in Boxers is common between 7 and 14 years.

 At this age, most adult dogs tend to suffer from other chronic conditions such as arthritis.
 In this case, degenerative myelopathy is not always a suspect for most dog owners.
 That’s because the first signs of DM resemble those of other conditions.